subash-ramasamy/Netflix-EDA/README.md

 **Key Objectives**

-- Transform columns with multiple comma-separated values into multiple rows for enhanced data granularity.
+- Transformation of columns with multiple comma-separated values into multiple rows for enhanced data granularity.

-- Impute categorical variable null values as 'unknown_column_name'; replace nulls in continuous variables with zeros for data consistency.
+- Imputed categorical variable null values as 'unknown_column_name'; replace nulls in continuous variables with zeros for data consistency.

-- Obtain counts for each category in categorical variables via both non-graphical and graphical analyses.
+- Obtaining counts for each category in categorical variables via both non-graphical and graphical analyses.

 - Identified top movie-producing countries and top TV show-producing countries for global content insights.